Knight-Ron/Knight-Ron/README.md

 ## ⚜ About Me

 <p align="left">
 I’m leveling up in Java and Full Stack Development — not a prodigy, just a builder getting better every day.
-My code may start messy, but it’s always real and always improving.
+I also love getting my hands dirty with terminals, configs, and system tweaks.
 </p>

 ---